 How can I help my child if I don’t speak the language?

 - Homework should be a review of what is taught during the school day.
 If your child cannot remember what to do or is unable to complete the homework with your assistance, please write a note to the teacher.
 Please help your child at home in the language you are most comfortable in.
 Your job as a parent is to continue to build and foster concepts and vocabulary in the native language.
 Once a concept is learned in one language it is easy to add the vocabulary word in the new language.
 Also, read every night!
 Talk to your child in your native language about what he or she is learning at school.
 This helps to develop conceptual knowledge

-Every effort is made to ensure the success of each child in the dual program at Woodland and withdraw from the program is discouraged because to see the full benefits a 6 year commitment is necessary.
+Every effort is made to ensure the success of each child in the dual program at Woodland, and withdrawal from the program is discouraged because, to see the full benefits, a 6-year commitment is necessary.
 If at any time a parent or guardian wishes to withdraw a child, they need to take the following steps:

 - Before Kindergarten starts, contact the school directly to express your wishes in writing.
 Once you remove your child from enrollment, you will not be able to re-enroll.

-- Parent needs to contact the teacher to express concerns.
+- A parent needs to contact the teacher to express concerns.
 Discuss interventions that may be implemented.

-- Principal or Dual Language Coordinator may wish to meet directly with the parent to discuss specific concerns.
+- The principal or Director of Language Acquisition may wish to meet directly with the parent to discuss specific concerns.

-- If interventions fail to show growth or improvement and parents still want to remove their child, they must send an email or a write a letter expressing their wish to remove their child from the Dual Language Program.
-A signed and dated letter must be sent to the Bilingual and Dual Language Coordinator of School District 50.
-The letter or email will be put into the child’s folder.
+- If interventions fail to show growth or improvement and parents still want to remove their child, they must complete a form expressing their wish to remove their child from the Dual Language Program.
+The form will be put into the child’s cume folder.
 Once parents remove their child from enrollment, they will not be able to re-enroll.